rahul-9456/Market_Trend_Analysis/README.md

 ## Visualizations Created
 The following visualizations were created in Tableau:

-1. Average Price by Bedrooms
-2. House Size vs Price (Scatter Plot)
+Total Count of Housing Records

-3. Average Price by Bathrooms
+Average Sale Price

-4. Price Distribution (Histogram)
+Total Basement Area

+Total Sales by Years Since Renovation (Bar Chart)

+Distribution of House Age (Pie Chart)

+House Age vs Bedrooms, Bathrooms, and Floors (Bar Chart)

 ## Dashboard
-A comprehensive Tableau dashboard titled **"Comprehensive House Price Analysis"** was created to visualize the relationship between housing features and sale prices.
+A comprehensive Tableau dashboard titled “Housing Data Analysis Dashboard” was created to analyze housing trends and key property characteristics.

 The dashboard includes:

-- Price trends by bedrooms
+Overview of dataset using KPIs (total records, average price, basement area)

+Analysis of how renovation affects house sales

+Distribution of houses based on age

-- Relationship between house size and price
+Relationship between house age and features like bedrooms, bathrooms, and floors
-- Impact of bathrooms on price
-- Distribution of housing prices

 ## Amount of Data Loaded
 The dataset used in this project contains: